Launch offer, 50% off your first season for new leagues. See pricing →

 Why this matters beyond paperwork

-Youth pitcher elbow and shoulder injuries (Tommy John surgery in teenagers, growth-plate damage in 12-year-olds) have measurably declined in the leagues that enforce pitch counts strictly.
-Most of the damage is from cumulative high-pitch outings without recovery, exactly what the rest-day table is built to prevent.
+Youth pitcher elbow and shoulder injuries (Tommy John surgery in teenagers, growth-plate damage in 12-year-olds) are associated with overuse, and pitch-count limits are designed to reduce that risk (USA Baseball's Pitch Smart guidelines).
+Much of the risk comes from cumulative high-pitch outings without recovery, exactly what the rest-day table is built to address.

 The rule is also enforceable: a pitcher who appears in a game without the required rest is an ineligible player, and the opposing manager can protest the game.
 Tournament play takes this seriously, regular-season play often does not, until it matters.